-There are five significant differences between an HMO and PPO:
+There are five significant differences between an HMO and a PPO:

 - Cost.
 Premiums for a PPO plan are higher than premiums for an HMO plan.
 The same is true of deductibles and copays for members.

 - Choice of providers.
-When using a PPO, employees have more flexibility in terms of in-network providers.
+When using a PPO, employees have more flexibility regarding in-network providers.
 This is because the agreed-upon rates for a PPO provider are typically higher than rates for an HMO provider.
-More providers are willing to participate in a PPO plan than in an HMO plan, giving plan members (e.g., your employees) a more extensive choice of care options.
+More providers are willing to participate in a PPO plan than an HMO plan, giving plan members (e.g., your employees) a more extensive choice of care options.

 - Extent of coverage.
 A member of a PPO plan is covered for care received from an out-of-network provider, albeit at a lower rate than for care received from an in-network provider.
 An HMO plan only offers coverage for care received from an in-network provider, except in an emergency.

 - Utilization management and care coordination.
-An HMO plan generally comes with more cost control and utilization management requirements for members and providers.
-An HMO generally requires that members get a referral from their primary care provider (PCP) before visiting a specialist; failure to do so leads to a denial of the claim.
-Such a requirement is not usually imposed by a PPO plan, leading to a more streamlined care experience.
+An HMO plan generally has more cost control and utilization management requirements for members and providers.
+An HMO typically requires that members get a referral from their primary care provider (PCP) before visiting a specialist; failure to do so leads to a denial of the claim.
+A PPO plan does not usually impose such a requirement, leading to a more streamlined care experience.